-One of the greatest thing about Lanckorona – is that it’s small and compact.
+One of the greatest things about Lanckorona – is that it’s small and compact.
 You can park your car and explore this charming village on foot.

 Interestingly, Lanckorona acquired city rights quite early, in 1366, but lost it in 1934 and to this day has only the status of a village.

-Around the main square, you will find lookalike houses from XIX century with extended roofs – that the result of the old law that property line finishes with the roofline.
+Around the main square, you will find lookalike houses from XIX century with extended roofs – that the result of the old law that the property line finishes with the roofline.
 One of the houses has an interesting regional museum which is worth the visit.
-Others have tiny coffee shops and icecream parrels and shops with souvenirs – different kids of angels, because Lanckorona is know in Poland as City of Angels.
+Others have tiny coffee shops and ice cream parrels and shops with souvenirs – different kinds of angels because Lanckorona is known in Poland as City of Angels.